adamshephard/oed_inference/README.md

 ### Model Weights

-Model weights obtained from training ....
+Model weights obtained from training on the Sheffield OED dataset: [OED checkpoint](https://drive.google.com/file/d/1EF3ItKmYhtdOy5aV9CJZ0a-g03LDaVy4/view?usp=sharing
+)

-If any of the above checkpoints are used, please ensure to cite the corresponding paper.
+If any of the checkpoints are used, please ensure to cite the corresponding paper.

 ### Usage